-On January 1, 2015, we entered into a termination and release agreement with WSP and Dr. Peters, which sets forth terms related to Dr. Peters' separation from the Company and termination of our agreement with WSP.
+On January 1, 2015, we entered into a termination and release agreement with WSP Trading Limited ("WSP") and William S. Peters, our former Chief Technical Officer & Medical Director, which sets forth terms related to Dr. Peters' separation from the Company and termination of our agreement with WSP.
 Under the termination and release agreement, WSP and Dr. Peters agreed to a full release of claims and other terms.
-In consideration of such release and other terms, the Company entered into a two-year consulting agreement with WSP and Dr. Peters, commencing January 1, 2015, pursuant to which WSP and Dr. Peters are providing consulting services to the Company in exchange for payment of \$18,000 per month for the first 12 months, and \$400 per hour of work performed thereafter, as well as continued vesting of Dr. Peters' outstanding equity
+In consideration of such release and other terms, the Company entered into a two-year consulting agreement with WSP and Dr. Peters, commencing January 1, 2015, pursuant to which WSP and Dr. Peters are providing consulting services to the Company in exchange for payment of \$18,000 per month for the first 12 months, and \$400 per hour of work performed thereafter, as well as continued vesting of Dr. Peters' outstanding equity awards during the term of the consulting agreement.
+In addition, the Company agreed to pay Dr. Peters \$24,157.44 as a bonus for 2014, and to reimburse Dr. Peters for reasonable expenses incurred in connection with services performed under both the consulting agreement and the termination and release agreement.
+The Company's payment of all severance and consulting compensation is contingent on WSP's and Dr. Peters' continued compliance with the non-disparagement, confidentiality, non-compete and non-solicitation clauses in the agreements, as well as all other terms.